Yuhsak/ws-send/README.md

 # ws-send

-Utility which enables sending any types of data through WebSocket by ws
+Send any types of data through WebSocket by ws.

 ## Install